Batterii/fixture-riveter/README.md

 ## Documentation

-A complete guide to using fixture-riveter can be found in the [guide][guide] guide.
+A complete guide to using fixture-riveter can be found in the [guide][guide].
 For those interested in code first, here is a simple demonstration:

 [guide]: docs/GUIDE.md